 Whether you’ve performed professionally and are looking for a new music community, or you haven’t picked up the clarinet since you were in high school, there is a group for you.

-Also, the activities of some of these organizations might be affected by the current public health situation, but you can still reach out and get to know them.
-Also, the organizations’ websites and Facebook pages are a good way to find out about their upcoming concerts.
+The organizations’ websites and Facebook pages are a good way to find out about their upcoming concerts.

 Charlotte Concert Band

 How to join: General auditions are held in August of each year, if there are openings.
 Performers need to have above-average playing skills, especially sight-reading.

 Rehearsals: Weekly at Prichard Memorial Baptist Church

 Contact: Contact page

 More: The season runs from mid-August through mid-May, with a summer band season mid-May through July.
 Also, Charlotte Jazz Band is made up of members of Charlotte Concert Band and is available for charity fundraisers, corporate events, community festivals and private parties.

 Piedmont Prime Time Community Band